openvswitch/ovs/INSTALL.md

 7. If you built kernel modules, you may install and load them, e.g.:

-      % make modules_install
+      `% make modules_install`
-      % /sbin/modprobe openvswitch
+      `% /sbin/modprobe openvswitch`

    To verify that the modules have been loaded, run "/sbin/lsmod" and check that openvswitch is listed.

-   If the "modprobe" operation fails, look at the last few kernel log messages (e.g. with "dmesg | tail"):
+   If the `modprobe` operation fails, look at the last few kernel log messages (e.g. with `dmesg | tail`):

       - The message "openvswitch: exports duplicate symbol br_should_route_hook (owned by bridge)" means that the bridge module is loaded.
-Run "/sbin/rmmod bridge" to remove it.
+Run `/sbin/rmmod bridge` to remove it.

-        If "/sbin/rmmod bridge" fails with "ERROR: Module bridge does not exist in /proc/modules", then the bridge is compiled into the kernel, rather than as a module.
+        If `/sbin/rmmod bridge` fails with "ERROR: Module bridge does not exist in /proc/modules", then the bridge is compiled into the kernel, rather than as a module.
 Open vSwitch does not support this configuration (see "Build Requirements", above).